Exotic tight contact structures on $\mathbb{R}^n$: Defining contact homology

 By Lemma~\ref{lem:acs-family-cobordisms}, any pair of admissible almost complex structures $(\hat J^0, \hat J^1)$ on a given exact symplectic cobordism $(\hat W, \dv\hat\lambda)$ can be extended to an admissible family $\{\hat J^\tau\}_{\tau \in [0,1]}$.
 It follows that the required data for Setup~\ref{setup:3} can always be obtained, and hence that the map \eqref{eq:cobordism-map} is independent of $\hat J$ and $\theta$ and can therefore be written as

 Finally, given data as in Setup~\ref{setup:4}, we obtain a commutative diagram

 Now, given any two contact forms $\alpha^+$ and $\alpha^-$ on a contact manifold $(V,\xi)$, we can consider the trivial cobordism $\s V$ from $(V,\alpha^+)$ to $(V,\alpha^-)$.
 If $\alpha^+$ and $\alpha^-$ are both admissible with respect to the same convex structure $(X,t)$ on $V$, then there exists an admissible almost complex structure on the trivial cobordism by Lemma~\ref{lem:acs-trivial-cobordism}.
-It follows that \cite[Lemma~1.2]{pardon-contact-homology-and-vfc} still holds in our context (the proof goes through unchanged), and we conclude that the objects $\CH_\bullet(V,\xi;X,t)_{\alpha,J,\theta}$ are canonically isomorphic for different choices of $(\alpha,J,\theta)$; we thus obtain a well-defined object: \begin{defn} We define $\CH_\bullet(V,\xi;X,t)$ to be the limit of the diagram consisting of all the $\CH_\bullet(V,\xi;X,t)_{\alpha,J,\theta}$ together with the above canonical isomorphisms. \end{defn}
+It follows that \cite[Lemma~1.2]{pardon-contact-homology-and-vfc} still holds in our context (the proof goes through unchanged), and we conclude that the objects $\CH_\bullet(V,\xi;X,t)_{\alpha,J,\theta}$ are canonically isomorphic for different choices of $(\alpha,J,\theta)$; we thus obtain a well-defined object only depending on the contact structure $\xi$ and the convex structure $(X,t)$, which we could thus denote by $\CH_\bullet(V,\xi;X,t)$.
+However, we do not want to want to dwell on this since below (in \S\ref{subsec:ch-for-open}), we will show that it is in fact also independent of $(X,t)$.